 FreeTaxUSA’s Filing Options

-FreeTaxUSA offers two online filing options: Free and Deluxe.
-Both options have free federal filing, but state returns cost extra.
+FreeTaxUSA offers four online filing options: Basic, Advanced, Premium and Self-Employed.
+Each option has free federal filing, but state returns cost extra.
 So while it’s not completely free, it’s still one of the most affordable services on the market.
 Regardless of whether your taxes are simple or advanced, the price remains the same.
 This gives FreeTaxUSA a leg up over other services that require an upgrade in order to access certain tax forms or deductions.

-Both options come with numerous features and guarantees.
-They both have PDF import for you to easily upload last year’s return, regardless of where you filed.
+Each option comes with numerous features and guarantees.
+They each have PDF import for you to easily upload last year’s return, regardless of where you filed.
 FreeTaxUSA also offers a 100% accuracy guarantee, and the service checks for errors as you file.
-FreeTaxUSA also looks at over 350 credits and deductions to help you get the biggest tax refund possible.
+FreeTaxUSA also looks at over 300 credits and deductions to help you get the biggest tax refund possible.

 There’s also step-by-step guidance as you file.
 The FreeTaxUSA software asks simple questions that guide you through each step of filing, so you’re not completely lost.
 But if you have any questions, it offers unlimited phone and account messaging customer support.
 It guarantees that all questions will be answered quickly.
 With free federal filing and other features, FreeTaxUSA’s prices make for a great value.

-The Free Edition offers you a majority of FreeTaxUSA’s features you’ll need for filing.
-Federal filing is free, while state returns cost $12.95 per state.
+The Basic Edition offers you a majority of FreeTaxUSA’s features you’ll need for filing.
+Federal filing is free, while state returns cost $14.99 per state.
 So while this option is not completely free, it’s still less expensive than most other tax software.

-FreeTaxUSA Free supports all major tax forms.
+FreeTaxUSA Basic supports all major tax forms.
 This means that on top of Form 1040, you can report investment income, rental property income and homeownership information.
-You can file with the Free Edition if you’re self-employed and you can also use it with all filing statuses.
+You can file with the Basic Edition if you’re self-employed and you can also use it with all filing statuses.

 There are only a few forms that are not supported with this option.
 For example, you cannot file with this option if you have foreign employment income, prior year minimum tax credit and nonresident alien returns.
 But for the most part, FreeTaxUSA takes most tax situations into account.